Is the largest bank in the US doing enough to combat climate change?

 By Ellie Kim Fromboluti

 There’s no question that we need to take action on climate change now if we’re going to avoid irreversible damage to our planet.
-The latest UN IPCC Report says we need to take aggressive action to limit global warming, and net zero targets aren’t enough.
+The recent UN IPCC Report on Climate Change Mitigation says we need to take aggressive action to limit global warming, and net zero targets aren’t enough.
 To limit global warming to 1.5 degrees in line with Paris Climate Agreement goals, we need a credible plan to get there – that means backing up net zero pledges with ambitious but achievable targets to reduce global greenhouse gas (GHG) emissions.

-JPMorgan Chase is not only the largest US bank but also a lead financier of fossil fuels, having funded USD 382 billion between 2016-2021.
+JPMorgan Chase is not only the largest US bank but also a lead financier of fossil fuels, having funded $434 billion between 2016-2022.
 With effective policies to phase out fossil fuel financing from major banks, fossil fuel companies would be forced to transition their business models.

 Banks profit from fossil fuels, but unlike oil and gas companies, they would not have to enact major changes to their existing business models to stay afloat.
 So why don’t they take more drastic measures to divest from fossil fuels?